ktrnthsnr/Budget-Tracker/README.md

 ## Usage

-- The website for the Budge Tracker has been deployed as a Heroku application, https://ktrnthsnr-budget-tracker.herokuapp.com/
+- The website for the Budget Tracker application has been deployed as a Heroku website app, https://ktrnthsnr-budget-tracker.herokuapp.com/
 - To view the site locally, right click on the `index.html` and view the site on your browser.